segment-boneyard/partnerapp/Readme.md

  If you use a standard oauth library in your programming language all of this should be done for you as shown in this demo.
 These steps are just for illustration.

 1. When the user wants to authenticate, you redirect user to `https://id.segmentapis.com/oauth2/auth?response_type=code&scope=workspace:read&client_id=...`.
 Note that we only accept response_type=code here.
-That means you’ll get back an auth_code from us that you’ll then exchange for an install token in Step 5 below.
+That means you’ll get back an auth_code from us that your library will then exchange for an install token in Step 5 below.
 2. If user is logged out, Segment redirects to `https://app.segment.com/login`
 3. If user is logged in, Segment redirects to `https://app.segment.com/authorize`
 4. If user consents, Segment redirects with a code to your redirect_uri `http://localhost:8888/auth/segment/callback`.
-This app listens for this request, gets token in Step #5 and accesses the users resources for demo.
+This app listens for this request and executes step #5 below.
 5. You exchange the code with for an install token from `https://id.segmentapis.com/oauth2/token`
 6. You save the access token, install name, workspace name and source name for the user

 ### Install Token

 At the end of a successful flow you will get an "Install Token".
-If you passed in the scope as `destination/xyz` the user will be prompted to select a source to install your Enable With Segment App on and it will be returned to you.
+If you passed in the scope as `destination/clearbrain` the user will be prompted to select a source to install your Enable With Segment App on and it will be returned to you.

 ```js
 {